bakasheddy/Whatsapp-analysis/README.md

 # Aim
 this project was done to analyse chats group whatsapp groups, and i was build dynamically to support exported chats from android and ios devices, it show an analytics of the chats in visual outputs.

+# how to use

+to use this code, all you have to do is export the chats from any whatsapp groups which will be used as the dataset for the program, and you are good to go, i recommend running this on colab.